rinigus/osmscout-server/README.md

 There are two versions of routing protocol that have to be used in accordance with the used backend.
 Version 1 (`v1/route`) is used by libosmscout and is described below.
 Version 2 (`v2/route`) is used by Valhalla and uses Valhalla's API.
+Version 2 is supported, in part, by libosmscout as well.

 ### Version 1: libosmscout